-For those of you who love Sorels and are looking for one of their warmest styles, look no further than the Sorel Men’s Bear Extreme Snow Boot.
+For those of you who love Sorels and are looking for one of their warmest styles, look no further than the Sorel Bear Extreme Snow Boot.
 They are hot and comfortable, although they are quite heavy and not intended to be worn for long walks.
-Since the Bear is rated to 60 below, this is a great style if you aren’t moving around that much.
-They are also great for deep snow, as the shaft is about 13.5″ from the arch and they have the upper drawstring.
-For such a big, heavy design many men find the Bear to be very comfortable and easy to wear.
+Since the Bear is rated to 60 below, this is an excellent style if you aren’t moving around that much.
+They are also great for deep snow, as the shaft is about 13.5″ from the arch, and they have the upper drawstring.
+For such a big, bulky design, many men find the Bear to be very comfortable and easy to wear.
 Like most Sorel styles, they are very durable and should last quite a long time.

 Available from Amazon

-One of the most popular men’s winter boot going is The North Face Men’s Chilkat.
-They come in a few slightly different versions including a pull on style with no laces and the option to get them with either 200g or 400 g of insulation.
-The style pictured is The North Face Men’s Chilkat III 200g.
+One of the most popular men’s winter boot going is The North Face Chilkat.
+They come in a few slightly different versions, including a pull-on style with no laces and the option to get them with either 200g or 400 g of insulation.
+The style pictured is The North Face Chilkat III 200g.
 These are a popular choice because they are waterproof and will keep your feet dry and warm.
-They have 200g Heatseeker™, which is a moderate level of insulation that is good if you are moving around and you have trouble with your feet overheating.
+They have 200g Heatseeker™, which is a moderate level of insulation that is good if you are moving around, and you have trouble with your feet overheating.
 The traction is said to be very good on snow and ice, while still being quite lightweight and easy to walk in.
 They are also Gaiter-compatible if you are dealing with deep snow and need to add extra protection.
-They tend to fit a little small, so if you are ordering online make sure you pay attention to any sizing recommendations from reviews or the manufacturer.
+They tend to fit a little small, so if you are ordering online, make sure you pay attention to any sizing recommendations from reviews or the manufacturer.

 Available from Dick’s Sporting Goods